 Day 5 September 1 Kullorsuaq

 We sailed the whole morning and had a leisure time onboard.
 We reached Kullorsuaq before 3 pm.
 We were the last group to leave the boat at 3:50pm.
-Once we were ashore, we watched a traditional hunter (who is 66) to demonstrate how he used the harpoon for his prey, large and small.
+Once we were ashore, we watched a demonstration by a traditional hunter (who is 66) on the use of the harpoon for hunting.
+I later met him and his 74-year-old brother and took many photos with them.

 I wandered around this small community that is still lives off fishing and seal or bear hunting.
 The houses look worn out and discolored: not as prosperous as compared with those we have visited.
 I saw many children with smiles.
 They look happy and healthy!
 I spoke with a teacher from Nuuk who would be leaving in two days for Nuuk.
 She and her children moved here a year ago when she took up a teaching post.
 Then one of her four children is sick and the medical service here is inadequate.
 The child accompanied by her father and siblings has to go back to Nuuk for treatment.
 She therefore decides to return to the capital and stay with her family.
 Life is harsh!

 I had problems with walking at first.
 Then I walked with ease with two walking poles.
 I was happy to finally reach the top for a panoramic view before heading back to the beach.
-I caught the last boat back to the boat shortly after 6 pm.
-The boat set sail to Savissivik which is over 300 NM away.
+Before catching the last zodiac back to the boat, I took plenty of photos with a local family and their relatives.
+Le Boreal sail to Savissivik which is over 300 NM away.

 Day 6 September 2 Savissivik